 D – Discipline Does your daily behaviour support or derail you?
 Those who reach the top in their profession or business have two things in common: they value their time and they are self-disciplined.
 Discipline is the cornerstone of all other success traits.

 It helps to adopt an Olympian mindset – that combines vision with positive consistent action.
-We are now almost ½ way through 2015.
+We are now an almost ½ way through the year.
 If you were to step forward to 31 December, what would you be saying when you look back on the year just passed?
-Will you be saying to yourself, “Where did that time go?
+Will you be saying to yourself, 'Where did that time go?
 Doesn't time fly?
-Another year gone.”
-Or, will you be celebrating your own podium moments - punching the air with a feeling of euphoria and saying, “Wow that was a good year!
-I did well!
+Another year has gone.'
+Or, will you be celebrating your own podium moments - punching the air with a feeling of euphoria and saying, 'Wow that was a good year!
+I did well!'